GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Introduction

-There are other issues that make causal discovery in longitudinal studies challenging.
-Longitudinal studies usually track multiple variables and the relationships between these variables may be nonlinear, which can be hard to detect.
-For instance, using linear GC to infer nonlinear relationships can be fast but may produce wrong results~\cite{li2018causal}.
-On the other hand, nonlinear GC methods (e.g.\ those based on non-parametric methods~\cite{su2007consistent,marinazzo2008kernel}) do not scale to large number of variables~\cite{eichler2012causal}.
-Similarly, existing GC tests that use neural networks to infer nonlinear dynamics~\cite{tank2021neural,nauta2019causal,khanna2020economy} also face scalability issues.
-Furthermore, when systems have a lot of variables, some variables may have many direct causes.
-In this case, regression-based GC~\cite{granger1969investigating,lutkepohl2005new} often fails to detect some of the true causal relationships~\cite{runge2019detecting,runge2019inferring,yuan2021data}.
+Furthermore, prior GC methods are, to the best of our knowledge, all association-based.
+That is, they test for causal relationships via interrogating fit (learned) model weights.
+For example, in the linear GC approaches, this is achieved by testing the statistical significance of model coefficients.
+As the detection power of association-based GC~\citep{granger1969investigating,lutkepohl2005new} diminishes with increasing number of variables~\citep{sugihara2012detecting,runge2019detecting}, it may fail to detect the weak coupling between a node and its parents, in particular when there are a lot of variables and limited data~\citep{runge2019inferring,yuan2021data}.
 Another challenge of real-world longitudinal studies is missing data.
-While, there is no consensus about what to do about missing values~\cite{glymour2019review}, several works~\cite{strobl2018fast,tu2019causal} have tried to address this issue for cross-sectional data.
+While there is no consensus about what to do about missing values~\citep{glymour2019review}, several works~\citep{strobl2018fast,tu2019causal} have tried to address this issue for cross-sectional data.
 Yet, as far as we know, missingness is under-explored in longitudinal studies, particularly in the context of causal discovery.
-Finally, GC, in its original form, does not differentiate between direct and indirect causes~\cite{yuan2021data}.
-Although, in theory, infinite history (observations) could shield off indirect causes from being detected as edges in the output causal graph, when the number of observations per individual is small, false positives due to indirect causes is a common practical problem.
+Finally, GC, in its original form, does not differentiate between direct and indirect causes~\citep{yuan2021data}.
+Although, in theory, infinite history (observations) could shield off indirect causes from being detected as edges in the output causal graph, when the number of observations per subject is small, false positives due to indirect causes is a common practical problem.